docsforadobe/javascript-tools-guide/docs/user-interface-tools/scriptui-programming-model.md

   win.location = { x: 10, y: 50 };
   win.location = "x:10, y:50";
   ```
-- The `size` of an element’s region is defined by a `Dimension` object containing a `width` and `height` in pixels.
+- The `size` of an element's region is defined by a `Dimension` object containing a `width` and `height` in pixels.
-  The following examples show equivalent ways of changing an existing window’s width and height to 200 and 100:
+  The following examples show equivalent ways of changing an existing window's width and height to 200 and 100:
   ```default
   win.size = [ 200, 100 ];
   win.size = { width: 200, height: 100 };
   win.size = "width:200, height:100";
   ```

-  This example shows how to change a window’s height to 100, leaving its location and width
+  This example shows how to change a window's height to 100, leaving its location and width
   unchanged:
   ```default
   win.size.height = 100;